Mobile Legends: Bang Bang

+The M7 World Championship, held January 3-25, 2026 in Jakarta, Indonesia, became the most-watched mobile esports tournament in history.
+According to Esports Charts, the Grand Finals reached over 5.68 million peak concurrent viewers—a new record for mobile esports.
+June 24, the MLBB Asian Games Qualifiers became the most-watched esports tournament in Asian Games history by generating 9.1 million hours watched.
+The Grand Finals of rebranded MLBB Women's International (MWI) at 2026 Esports World Cup in Paris reached over 565k peak concurrent users, setting a new record for EWC women's esports.
+MLBB Mid-Season Cup (MSC) also set a viewership record at the 2026 Esports World Cup (EWC), reaching 2.88 million peak concurrent viewers (PCV)—the highest figure of any tournament at EWC 2026.

-Originally titled Mobile Legends: 5v5 MOBA, the game was first released in 2016 and became widely popular, as it was the first fully mobile-based MOBA with no direct competition.
+Originally titled Mobile Legends: 5v5 MOBA, the game was first released in 2016 and became widely popular, as it was the first fully mobile-based MOBA with no direct competition, albeit not the first of its kind due to being released later than other games such as Vainglory.
 It however faced some criticism for its perceived similarities to League of Legends, which at the time had no official mobile version.
 As a result, Riot Games filed lawsuits against Moonton for alleged copyright infringement in 2017 and 2022.
 While they were awarded some damages, they failed to have the game removed.
 A 2022 lawsuit in the United States was dismissed, with the court ruling that the case should be heard in China.
 Ultimately, Riot Games and Moonton reached a settlement in 2024, resolving all intellectual property disputes.
-In 2020, the game was banned in India along with 58 other Chinese applications after the 2020 China–India skirmishes, although it remains widely played through the use of virtual private networks (VPNs).
-That same year, the game crossed 1 billion downloads worldwide.
-In 2025, the game and other apps was briefly affected by the United States' restrictions on TikTok due to its association with ByteDance.
-The ban has since been lifted in the United States.
+In 2020, the game was banned in India following the 2020 China–India skirmishes, though it is still played via virtual private networks (VPNs) and crossed 1 billion downloads worldwide.
+In 2025, it faced a brief, unenforced United States ban under the Protecting Americans from Foreign Adversary Controlled Applications Act due to its ByteDance ownership.
+This association was severed in 2026 when Moonton was acquired by the Saudi-based Savvy Games Group.